tetofonta/tetofonta.github.io/_posts/2022-12-09-my_journey_with_ceph_as_a_nas.md

 mathjax_autoNumber: true
 ---

-I'm planning from a long time to build/buy a small little NAS system for my personal storage.
+I've been planning from a long time to build/buy a small little NAS system for my personal storage.
 When I first researched the topic and checked for some available solutions I discovered how many solutions are there to be "ready to use", from the prebuilt and ready to use Qnap solutions with two mirror disks to the more DIY and hardware recycling solution of TrueNas.

 My first tackle to this topic was an old FreeNAS installation (yep, a long long time ago) on an older HPE server dating back to the 2000's so power hungry and inefficient to be capable of tripping the breakers by powering up.